-Do NOT edit the file directly as it can be replaced later with a rpm package update.
+Do not edit the file directly as it can be replaced later with a RPM package update.

-- c.
+- b.
+The configuration file /opt/sgi/snmpagents/etc/snmpd.local.conf require the L2 console hostname (or IP address)to be specified.
+Just substitute a_12_hostname with the appropriate value. - c.
 You can change these values using the snmpd-a4700 -C and -E options, respectively (see the snmpd-a4700(8) man page for more information). - d.
-Finally, if the previous update interval intervals have been changed or if it is desired to change the monitoring intervals, the "monitor -r 300" lines should be changed too. - 3.
-Integrate agent configuration file - a.
+Finally, if the previous update interval intervals have been changed or if it is desired to change the monitoring intervals, the "monitor -r 300" lines should be changed also. - 3.
+Integrate agent configuration file. - a.
 On a RHEL system, modify or create the snmpd /etc/snmp/snmpd.options file and set the following environment variable: